 It’s the time of celebrations, forgiveness, generosity and fresh starts.
 So, why not spend the evening doing something for someone else?
 You can put your sense of sharing to good use and offer a beautiful evening to someone in need.

 The charity les petits frères des pauvres allows you to keep company with old people who are on their own during the festive season.
 You can propose activities, share a meal or even offer them presents if you feel like it.

 If you’re more into helping people in need, you can help the Secours Populaire to collect toys for children that Santa might have forgotten.
-You will also get the chance to help the Armée du Salut that calls for volunteering every year for the holiday season in order to increase their activity.
+You will also get the chance to help the Armée du Salut (Salvation Army) that calls for volunteering every year for the holiday season in order to increase their activity.

 Help cook dinner with the Mie de Pain and offer homeless people a worthy meal.
-If you want to do a good deed, it is the perfect time.
-Make Christmas and New Year’s Eve as magical for others as it is for you.
+If you want to do a good deed, it is a perfect time.

-Beware: Prices indicated in this article can change.
+Disclaimer: Prices indicated in this article can change.

 I aim to share my tips and recommendations for the beautiful country of France.
 My goal is to help you plan your next adventure, whether it’s a weekend getaway or a once-in-a-lifetime trip.
 From finding the best hotels and restaurants, to discovering unique activities and sights, I’ve got you covered!